GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 In order to include other files in BSL, use the \#include command.
 The paths are relative to the working folder, or if you are working in Banshee 3D editor, the paths are relative to your project folder.
 You can use the special variables $ENGINE$ and $EDITOR$ to access paths to the builtin engine and editor shaders.

 ~~~~~~~~~~~~~~
-// Include the code for accessing Banshee's GBuffer
+// Include the code for accessing the GBuffer
 #include "$ENGINE$/GBufferInput.bslinc"

 shader MyShader